top of page

 Dec 5, 20254 min read

-My Alien has to be the ugliest plant in my garden, but the flower is beyond stunning.
+My Alien has to be the most unattractive plant in my garden, but the flower is beyond stunning.

 My alien in it's current location I recall clearly the moment that my mother, an avid gardener, pulled a threadbare blue tarp wrapped about something heavy and long, from the back of her car.
 Excuse my humour, but in that moment my mind immediately flew to the image of Will Smith dragging the unconscious body of a captured alien through the desert toward Area Fifty-One.
 You might recall the scene in the 1996 movie "Independence Day".
 I still chuckle when I think about it.
 T